jonathanperret/paysage/README.md

 The **Paysage playground** (renderer) is a JS HTML CSS page using Processing.js.
 Each code object is run as a separated Processing.js instance.
 As Processing.js leaves JS code alone, a code object can load and use other rendering libraries like two.js, d3.js, allowing participants to mix and match, and to code their objects using their favorite library.

 **Paysage code editors** implementations will ideally be in a variety of languages that compile or interpret to javascript, and could be purely textual editors or visual editors or anything in between.

-For example:
+At the moment, we use [Ace](https://ace.c9.io/) as the text editor: [http://paysage.xyz/playground/boumsplash/programmer](http://paysage.xyz/playground/boumsplash/programmer), communicating with the server using socket.io.

+In the future we would like to have, for example:
  - A block-based editor based on Snap!, Blocky from Google or BlockLanguages.
- - A local folder-watcher app for text editors could push code to the Paysage server at each file save.
+ - A local folder-watcher app for text editors that would push code to the Paysage server at each file save.
- - An Etherpad based editor could allow several persons to code together on the same code object.
+ - An Etherpad based editor could allow several persons to code together on the same code object, multiplying the collaborative aspect even more.
- - An editor for babies on tablets, using only shapes to touch would be very cool, too.
+ - An editor for babies on tablets, using only shapes to touch would be very cool to have, too.

-*At the moment, we use [Ace](https://ace.c9.io/) as the text editor: [http://paysage.xyz/playground/boumsplash/programmer](http://paysage.xyz/playground/boumsplash/programmer)*, communicating with the server using socket.io
+ - A Python or Logo-based editor would bring the positive aspects of these languages for beginners to Paysage.
+ - and more way to send code to a Paysage playground, the ways ***you*** would want to edit code in Paysage…

 #### Additional information on the wiki
 https://github.com/jonathanperret/paysage/wiki